mariuszradon/wrapfile/README.md

 # wrapfile

 Create a file-like wrapper based on the actual file or a path to it, or an internal memory buffer (whose contents can be returned).

-The purpose is to simplify coding functions with a 'filepath_or_buffer' argument meaning that what is supplied as the argument can be a file-like object, str or path object, or even None (for writing data to an internal memory buffer).
+The purpose is to simplify coding functions with a 'filepath_or_buffer' argument meaning that what is supplied as the argument can be a file-like object, str or path object, or even None (for writing data to an in-memory buffer).

 - If the argument is file-like, it is simply wrapped to perform the actual I/O operations.